RasaHQ/rasa-demo/data/nlu/nlu.md

 - Can you send messages based on events?
 - How did rasa works?
 - How do I use ngrok with [rasa x](product)?
-- I am getting some error
-- I have a problem
-- I need help with a problem
 - I want to know more about tracker
-- I wanted to build a bot my product customer support
-- Is there a connector for skype?
 - What is the difference between entities and slots?
 - Where can I get the source code of Rasa?
 - Which other tools can be used to create chatbots?
 - an I use Rasa for e-mail applications
 - any open source GUI rasa have?
 - any other tools to create chatbots?
-- can I develop using java
 - can i install on may mac
 - can rasa run standalone
-- can you help me with this problem
-- can you help with some documentation
-- conda threw some weird error
-- conda throws some unexpected error
 - db processing
 - do you have docker image for rasa?
-- documentation
 - does rasa support prestashop?
-- does rasa support python
-- getting some error
 - hey can i run this onpremise
 - how about interactive learning
 - how can I get a docker image
 - how can I train data
 - how can i deploy my server on production?
-- how can i setup rasa in django project ?
 - how i deploy my bot on production server?
 - how to get the metadata file
 - how to integrate RASA with customer data?
-- how to integrate rasa chatbot with my website
-- how to integrate speech to text in rasa
-- how to integrate u in my react application
 - how to use formaction
+- how to use form actions
-- how to use rasa caht in react application
+- how to use forms
-- i am having trouble setting this up
 - interactive learning?
 - is rasa core able to run standalone?
 - ok quick question here do i download this api
-- rasa components
-- so... i trying to deploy my rasa bot on
-- technical side of things?
 - tensorflow 1.10.0 has requirement numpy<=1.14.5,>=1.13.3, but you'll have numpy 1.16.0 which is incompatible.
-- there is error
 - training model?
 - what are the features does rasa have?
 - what does on-premise mean?
 - what infrastructure is required to run a bot?
 - what is a synonym called?
 - what is endpoint
-- what is open source?
 - what is pip?
 - what is the last version of rasa [core](product)?
 - what technologies did u use to create more mature chatbot?
 - what's pip
-- where is formal documentation
-- which technology is used to create you
 - yes what if i have to code open end responses into some categories
-- your specifications
 - best policies to be used
 - Deploy to a Server
 - Hello, Sara.
-How can I configure etnity extraction for russian lnguage?
+How can I configure [etnity extraction](nlu_part) for [russian](language) lnguage?
 - can I use Rasa with my Raspberry Pi
-- how to setup rasax on slack
 - Can I run Rasa on a raspberry pi ?
 - can I run rasa on a raspberry pi
 - Can I run rasa on a raspberry pi ?